ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 ### Debugging
 VS Code should pick up the debugging configuration automtically.
 Open the debugging panel and launch the debug configuration available.
 Note that this launches the web app itself, so there's no need to run `dotnet` commands directly - but it is *not* compatible with hot relaoding!

+### Dev-mode secrets
+Use [dotnet secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windowsgit) for configuring environment variables that should be kept secret (and therefore not checked into the repo) or specific to your machine:
+`dotnet user-secrets set "<envVariable>" "<value>"`

+For example, to override the main connection database string:
+`dotnet user-secrets set "ConnectionStrings:ntbsContext" "my-alternative-connection-string"`

+When first setting up, you'll need to set secrets for the following variables.
+You can find values for these in the project's shared password management:
+* `ConnectionStrings:ets`
+* `ConnectionStrings:ltbr`
+* `ConnectionStrings:annualDataset`

 ## Testing
 We are using the [xunit](https://xunit.net/) frameworkTo run unit tests.
 To run tests, cd into the ntbs-service-tests project and run "dotnet test".